daytonaio/sample-react-node-note-share-webapp/README.md

 # Sample <JS/(VITE)> - MERN

-Sample description
-It is a note sharing webapp, where user's can share notes and see other's notes.
-Role management and
+It is a note taking webapp, where user's can share notes.

 ## 🚀 Getting Started